 Microsoft Priva helps you understand the data your organization stores by automating discovery of personal data assets and providing visualizations of essential information.
 These visualizations can be found on the overview and data profile pages.
 You can act upon the insights here to strengthen your organization's privacy posture and reduce risk.

-To begin, go to the Priva section of the Microsoft 365 compliance center and view these pages:
+To begin, go to the Priva section of the Microsoft Purview compliance portal and view these pages:

 - Overview: Provides an overall view into your organization’s data in Microsoft 365.
 Privacy administrators can monitor trends and activities, identify and investigate potential risks involving personal data, and springboard into key activities like policy management or subject rights request actions.